declarativesystems/pdqtest/doc/windows.md

 * You **must** develop your modules on your **guest** filesystem (eg not at `c:\vagrant` if your running windows 10 in a VM on linux):
   [PDK-1169](https://tickets.puppetlabs.com/browse/PDK-1169)
+* The best way I can think of to work on the guest without going blind would be to share the folder _from the guest_ and mount it on the host, using Windows file-sharing

 ## FAQ
 Q: How do I just get a shell inside my container?